FrozenPine Winter Chernarus — Detailed Information

 Roleplay on FrozenPine is not forced.
 It happens because the world gives players space to create it.
 No scripts, no predetermined characters, no required storylines.
 Just a cold, reactive world where a campfire, a snowstorm, and a single radio call can turn strangers into allies or enemies.

-Dogtags track how long a survivor lasted.
-Finding one in a field, on a body buried in snow, or deep in the woods adds weight to every encounter because you can see the life someone fought to keep.
+Survivor Dogtags — Dogtags track how long a survivor lasted.
+Finding one in a field, on a body buried in snow, or deep in the woods adds weight to every encounter.

-FrozenPine increases the lifespan of 9V and car batteries so handheld radios and field transceivers run for hours instead of minutes.
-The radios themselves are unchanged but now they finally feel worth using, especially when getting stuck in a storm without a voice on the other end can be a death sentence.
+Long-Life Radio Batteries — FrozenPine increases the lifespan of 9V and car batteries so handheld radios and field transceivers run for hours instead of minutes.
+Getting stuck in a storm without a voice on the other end can be a death sentence.

 The People Still Out There